 Rachel Pope joined Liverpool in 2007.
 On completing her undergraduate and postgraduate degrees at the University of Durham in 2003, she undertook fixed-term lecturing in British Prehistory at the Universities of Bangor, Sheffield, Nottingham, and Oxford.
-In 2004, she was awarded an Early Career Fellowship at the University of Leicester, which was followed in 2006 by a post teaching European Prehistory at Cambridge.
+In 2004, she was awarded an Early Career Fellowship at the University of Leicester, which was followed in 2006 by a fixed-term post in European Prehistory at Cambridge.

-She is always happy to welcome new postgraduate students to the department here in Liverpool, with its thriving British Prehistory community.
+I am always happy to welcome new postgraduate students to the department here in Liverpool, with its thriving British Prehistory community.